-The bathrooms are also modern and stylish and new, but lack showers.
-Food-wise, the buffet is the best at Honolulu airport with hot curries soups and more, including vegetarian.
+The bathrooms are also modern and stylish, and new but lack showers.
+Food-wise, the buffet is the best at Honolulu airport with hot curries, soups, and more, including vegetarian.
 The Hawaiian barbeque chicken gets a big thumbs up and is restaurant quality.
 There’s cut fruit, salads, and rolls too.
-Drinks are great too, with beer on tap, a coffee machine, and fresh juice from a machine.
+Drinks are great, too, with beer on tap, a coffee machine, and fresh juice from a machine.
 There is also lots of alcohol and a good selection of desserts.
 If you are flying ANA from Honolulu, you will also board your aircraft directly from the lounge via a ramp that connects to the jetbridge.

 ANA also offers the best lie-flat First Class seat to and from Honolulu.
-All Nippon Airways operates three A380s exclusively on the Japan-Hawaii route, all painted in special “sea turtle” liveries.
+All Nippon Airways operates three A380s exclusively on the Japan-Hawaii route.
+All painted in special “sea turtle” liveries.
 The First Class cabin on ANA’s A380s is located on the upper deck and is an exclusive space with only eight seats, featuring a wallpaper patterned with a starry sky.

-Lie-flat First Class seats are laid out across two rows of 1-2-1 and are separated from the Business Class section, which also has lie-flat seats, by a galley.
+Lie-flat First Class seats are laid out across two rows of 1-2-1 and are separated from the Business Class section, which also has lie-flat seats by a galley.
 Each seat features its own door and provides passengers with loads of privacy.
 All First Class seats have a 32-inch LCD widescreen tv, a wide table, extra reading lights, and a cupboard.
 There is also an adjustable partition screen between the center seats.

-Inside the cabin, graphics and lighting aim to emulate Hawaiian scenery including sunrises, starry skies, and rainbows.
+Inside the cabin, graphics and lighting aim to emulate Hawaiian scenery, including sunrises, starry skies, and rainbows.
 There’s a minibar right at the front of the plane for First Class snacks.
 This is the best way to fly to Hawaii.
 The only problem is, if you are not originating in Japan, this route may not be convenient!

 In my opinion, the best seats on the plane are the windows with direct aisle access.
 This Business Class cabin is very solid with a nice flat-bed seat with direct aisle access.
 What more could you want?

 Premium Economy on other ANA aircraft usually has about 20 seats, but the FLYING HONUs offer 73, which allows more passengers the opportunity to experience the premium features.
 These seats are laid out in a 2-3-2 configuration, with 38 inches of seat pitch with leg rest.
-The entertainment screens measure 15.6 inches (except the first row, which gets a 11.6-inch screen).
+The entertainment screens measure 15.6 inches (except the first row, which gets an 11.6-inch screen).

 Qantas has a reputation for being the safest airline in the world.
 Qantas hasn’t had a fatal crash.
 This reputation was glorified in the 1988 blockbuster Rain Man when Dustin Hoffman’s character refused to get on a flight unless it was Qantas because “Qantas Never Crash”.

-Qantas is a great airline to fly from Australia to Honolulu but it does not offer First Class on this route.
+Qantas is a great airline to fly from Australia to Honolulu, but it does not offer First Class on this route.
 Qantas in First Class is one of the best First Class airlines in the world, but they do not fly planes with First Class to Hawaii.
 Their Business Class cabin is still very good with lie-flat seats.

-If you are departing from Honolulu in Business class you will be able to access their Honolulu airport lounge.
+If you are departing from Honolulu in Business class, you will be able to access their Honolulu airport lounge.
 Unfortunately, this lounge is not very good!
 It is small and rectangular with TVs and drab, dated decor.
 The food is fairly awful too.
 Muesli bars, sandwiches, cereal, fruit, cookies, bread, and cheese.
 Drinks are plunge coffee as there are no machines, plus soft drinks, tea, and water, spirits, and other alcohol.
-If you hold Oneworld Sapphire or Emerald status, you would do better to use the American Airlines/JAL Admirals Club lounge.
+If you hold Oneworld Sapphire or Emerald status, you will do better to use the American Airlines/JAL Admirals Club lounge.